MylesNottingham/battleship/DTR.md

 Individual Reflection

 Have I been able to uphold the DTR norms we set?
+  - Jesse
+    - I think I have been able to uphold the norms.
+  - Myles
+    -
 Are there any new norms or expectations I would like to add?
+  - Jesse
+    - No, I think we were pretty thorough in establishing our working agreement and expectations.
+  - Myles
+    -

-Do I need to give any feedback or clarify my working relationship with anyone?
+Do I need to give any feedback or clarify my working relationship with anyone?'

+- Jesse
+    - No, I think we were pretty thorough in establishing our working agreement and expectations.
+  - Myles
+    -

 Team Discussion:

 Have we been able to meet the DTR norms we set?

+  - We haven't had any issues meeting the guidelines set forth at the beginning.

 In what ways are we working well together?

+  - We communicate well and respect each other's availability.

 Are there ways we should operate differently in order to be at our best as a team?

+  - We think this has worked pretty well with our current setup.

 What do we commit to changing?

+  - Anything that doesn't work well.

 When will we check in again?

+  - End of the project.

 IF YOU HAVE A CONFLICT
 DTR: Problem Solving